x

 Modern IT infrastructures generate very large data streams in a variety of formats.
 Not all of this data is critical or even important.
 It’s easy for system administrators and other IT staff to be overwhelmed by this data, and for storage costs to rise to unacceptable levels.

 System administrators and software developers must thus decide what data is most important and how to transmit, format and analyze it.
 Each data transmission method has its pluses and minuses.
 One option is sending telemetry data directly from the application being monitored.
-This eliminates the need to run additional software and to manage ports or processes.
+This eliminates the need to run additional software and manage ports or processes.
 But if the sending application is complex and generates lots of data, sending that data could bog down the application or network being monitored.

 System administrators and software developers must also find ways to minimize the cost of storing telemetry data.
 One option is to store all the data in a data lake, retrieving only what is needed for analysis when it is needed.
 Another challenge is how to gather and analyze information from older devices and applications that may not support telemetry.
 One example is networks that provide performance and health data using the Simple Network Management Protocol.